 In Thunderball, Bond wears light blue canvas slip-ons with his outfit of a rose shirt and light blue swimming trunks after a swim.
 These casual shoes are appropriate for the beach or poolside, and they breathe well in hot weather whilst keeping the toes covered.
 The shoes have double elastic gussets.

 In A View to a Kill James Bond visits the Ascot Racecourse, where the Royal Ascot is currently happening this week.
 Morning dress is required for attending the Royal Ascot.
 Most traditionally, morning dress consists of a black or dark grey morning coat (a type of tailcoat known to the Americans as a “cutaway” because of the cutaway front), waistcoat (either matching the morning coat or in a contrasting, lighter colour), and striped or checked trousers (stripes being more formal).
 But Bond chooses a less formal variant called the morning suit, where all three pieces are made in the same cloth.
 These are typically made in mid to light grey, and Bond’s is made in a medium-dark grey mini herringbone.

 The coat is cut with natural shoulders.
 It has peak lapels, a breast pocket (not all have them), 3-button cuffs and most likely a one-button front (most traditional).
-Considering how low the waistcoat is cut, it probably has a 5-button front.
+The waistcoat has six buttons.
 Bond’s white shirt has a wide spread collar, placket front and double cuffs.
 Bond wears a light grey woven Macclesfield tie, tied in a four-in-hand knot.
 A light grey top hat, grey suede or chamois gloves and a white carnation in the lapel buttonhole complete the outfit.

 “He [Count Lippe] was an athletic-looking six foot, dressed in the sort of casually well-cut beige herring-bone tweed that suggests Anderson and Sheppard.
 He wore a white silk shirt and a dark red polka-dot tie, and the soft dark brown V-necked sweater looked like vicuna.
 Bond summed him up as a good-looking bastard who got all the women he wanted and probably lived on them—and lived well….